Hybried8/Hybried8/README.md

 # 💫 About Me:
 Hi!
-I'm Joel – a code enthusiast 🚀!
+I'm Joel!
 Currently diving deep into the world of Software Engineering.
 From crafting efficient algorithms to building user-friendly interfaces, I thrive on the journey of turning ideas into reality.
 <!--
 With a knack for problem-solving, I've tackled projects that range from web apps to data pipelines.
 But I'm not all 0s and 1s.
 Off the screen, you'll find me immersed in the notes of a piano and embracing the rush of sports like tennis and Thai boxing.